These are some of the secrets of the TEFL course industry.

 It doesn't matter.

 Secret #4.
-They're incahoots with pretty much everyone
+They're incahoot$ with pretty much everyone

 What does that mean?

 That means they have business relationships with bloggers, recruiters and... people who write reviews.
-So many of the recommendations you may have read for a particular course were possibily written by someone who was paid to write it.
+So many of the recommendations you may have read for a particular course were possibily written by someone who was paid to write it or someone who will get paid if you click on their link.

 So you might not trust a company and so then you will go looking for reviews on 3rd party sites.
 But guess what?
 Many of those sites are getting paid to review those courses.